 The system upgrades at some of the facilities receiving deep retrofits will include monitoring equipment such as Automated Building Management Systems (ABMS) that will help gather the data required to measure the indicators.
 At smaller facilities, monitoring equipment will be installed on a temporary basis to measure the indicators.
 This will assist in the acquisition of all data as well as the establishment and maintenance of databases to facilitate the monitoring and evaluation of the impact of energy efficiency measures.
 Data will include electricity bills, monitoring measures implemented at each location, and the correlation of interventions with consumption reduction.

 The Energy Division of the IDB will be responsible for overseeing the execution of the Monitoring and Evaluation Plan for the complete Program, including the funds provided by other donors.
-As such, they must report annually to the Japan International Cooperation Agency (‘JICA’) and to the European Community (EC) on progress towards achieving the results of the Program.
+As such, they must report annually to the Japan International Cooperation Agency (‘JICA’) and to the European Commision (EC) on progress towards achieving the results of the Program.

 The project team composed by the IDB Country Office (CCB/CJA), the Energy Division (INE/ENE), and the Transport Division (INE/TSP) will be responsible for overseeing the execution, monitoring and evaluation of the program.